Rory Gaffney

-Rory Nicholas Gaffney (born 23 October 1989) is an Irish professional footballer who plays as a forward for League of Ireland Premier Division club Shamrock Rovers.
+Rory Nicholas Gaffney (born 23 October 1989) is an Irish former professional footballer who played as a forward.

 Career

 Limerick

 Gaffney started his career at League of Ireland First Division team Mervue United before joining Premier League team Limerick in July 2011.
 He completed his studies at the Galway-Mayo Institute of Technology while playing in Ireland.

 Cambridge United

 On 25 November 2014 Gaffney agreed a move to League Two club Cambridge United when the transfer window opened.
 His first season was beset with injury and he made his Football League debut on 26 September 2015, replacing Conor Newton in the 81st minute in a 1–0 win against Stevenage at the Abbey Stadium providing the cross from which Cambridge scored.
 Gaffney went on to score twice on his first start for Cambridge United in the 3–2 away win over Yeovil Town on 23 October.

 Bristol Rovers

+Gaffney in action for Bristol Rovers in December 2015.

 On 14 January 2016, Gaffney moved permanently to League Two club Bristol Rovers after a successful loan spell.
 After scoring five goals in seven games for the West Country Club.
 Gaffney ended the season with a tally of eight league goals as he played a useful part in the club's promotion to Football League One.

 Gaffney scored his first goal in Sky Bet League One and his first for the club since 16 April 2016 on 1 October 2016 with his club's first goal in a dramatic 3–2 win over Northampton Town.
 Rory scored his first goal since 10 December 2016 in the 4–2 victory over Bury on 11 March 2017 in a 2–0 victory over Southend United.
 He scored his second goal in a week scoring what would prove to be the winner in a 2–1 victory over Chesterfield taking his season total to four league goals.
 Gaffney ended the season with a total of nine goals including two in a 4–2 loss vs Peterborough United as his side narrowly missed the playoffs.

+Gaffney during pre-season with Bristol Rovers.

 Gaffney scored his first goal of the 2017–18 season to make it 3–1 in a 4–1 defeat to Peterborough United on 12 August 2017 when he headed home a Lee Brown cross at the back post.